-But I’ve heard that masks might not be good for young children.
+But I’ve heard that masks don’t work or might not be good for young children.

-There’s a lot of misinformation online right now, so it’s important to listen to the experts — people have dedicated their lives to studying diseases like COVID-19 and keeping children safe.
-Experts say that the risks you may read about on social media (for example, that masks cause low oxygen levels) are not true.
-To learn more, read the American Academy of Pediatrics Mask Mythbusters and share it with family and friends.
+There’s been a lot of misinformation online during COVID-19.
+It’s important to listen to the experts — people have dedicated their lives to studying diseases like COVID-19 and keeping children safe.
+To learn more, check out:

-What kind of mask should my child wear?
+What kind of mask works well for children?

 The American Academy of Pediatrics says that cloth face coverings with more than one layer of washable, breathable fabric or disposable surgical-style masks are good choices.
 Pleated face coverings with elastic may work best for kids.
 Getting a snug fit and covering both the nose and mouth is important.
 Learn more from the AAP.

 What if my child doesn’t like wearing a mask or keeps taking it off?

 Some children may react that way, especially at first — it’s normal.
-But wearing a mask is a healthy habit you’re helping them learn, like washing their hands.
-Like other habits, mask wearing will take time to learn and requires practice.
-Talk about why it’s important and practice at home.
-Try to model a positive attitude about wearing a mask — without expressing negative feelings that children will hear or observe.
+But right now, wearing a mask is a healthy habit you’re helping them learn, like washing their hands.